cnachteg/classroom_sparsecheckout_test/README.md

 Partially based on the repository jdestefani https://github.com/jdestefani/github-orgbatclone which download batch repository from an assignment on github classroom with a specific deadline.

+There is an additional script to archive in batch repositories from an organisation to avoid students to push on old repositories.

 # Arguments and Usage
 ## Usage
+For the grades and plagiarism script :
 ```
 usage: python main.py [-h] [-a ASSIGNMENT_NAME] [-d CHECKOUT_DATE] -f CHECKOUT_FILE
                -o ORGANISATION_NAME [-t TOKEN] [-s] [-m]